golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Properties

+A Property can be understood as key-value pair following specific formats and conventions.
+Properties are used to describe various aspects, such as resources offered, service details, node requirements, or protocol specifications.

+The property language facilitates negotiations by providing a structured way to communicate these details.
+Additionally, users of the ecosystem can define and implement custom [market negotiation protocols](#market-protocols).
+This capability enables Golem to be extended and customized by users and the broader community.

+###### Property naming

+A property name may include any character apart from ‘special’ characters ([,],=,*,$).
+It is recommended that properties follow a hierarchical namespace convention, such as `golem.node.cpu.cores`, which helps categorize property names into specific 'topic areas' for better organization and clarity.

+###### Property types
+The properties are declared to be of a specific type, which is important as it has impact on how comparison operators work with properties of different types.
+The type of property is inferred from the literal used to specify the value.
+Following property types are supported:
+- **String** - any value declared in quotes, eg: “sample text”
+- **Bool** - any of following literals: true, True, TRUE, false, False, FALSE
+- **Number** - any value which can be successfully parsed to a numeric constant, eg. 12, 34.56, 12e-02
+- **Decimal** - any value which can be successfully parsed to a decimal constant, eg. 12, 34.56 (<prop_name>@d for JSON form and property references)
+- **DateTime** - a date/time string in quotes, prefixed by character t, eg. t”1985-04-12T23:20:50.52Z” (<prop_name>@t for JSON form and property references).
+  DateTime timestamps must be expressed in RFC 3339 format.
+- **Version** - a version number string in quotes, prefixed by character v, eg. v”1.3.0”.
+The version number is expected to follow semantic versioning arithmetic. (<prop_name>@v for JSON form and property references)
+- **List** - composite type indicated by syntax: “[“<item>(“,”<item>)*”]”, where <item> is a literal expressing a value of one of types mentioned earlier.
+  The first item in the list declaration indicates the type of all elements in the list.
+If a List declaration contains literals indicating different types - a syntax error must be signalled by the parser.

+  The only operator applicable to List is ‘=’ (which is equivalent to “contains”), in 2 variants:
+  ‘=’ with a scalar value is resolved as “contains” (does a list contain one particular element), ‘=’ with a list verifies if the property contains a list identical to the one specified in constraint expression.

 ###### Properties flat form
 ###### Properties json form

 ##### Constraints

 ##### Offer/Demand matching

 - What does it mean matching?
 - Strong matching
 - Weak matching